Why Make Ecobricks?

 6. Ecobricks Empower Households, Communities & Companies

 For a long time now we have relied on outside companies, corporations and government programs to take care our their plastic.
-As news spreads that these ‚waste management‘ methods are failing to solve plastic ecobricks are a way to reclaim personal responsibility for one’s ‚waste‘.
-Ecobricks are designed from the ground up as a non-capital, open source, people powered solution.
+As news spreads that these ‚waste management‘ methods are failing to solve plastic, ecobricks are a way to reclaim personal responsibility for one’s ‚waste‘.
+Ecobricks are designed from the ground up as a principled, people powered solution.
 In this way ecobricks can re-empower individuals, households, communities and companies to take full responsibility for their plastic.

-Ecobricking is a low-tech, non-capital, manual technology.
-In this way there is no need of special skills, equipment, facilities, finances or political permission to get going.
-Individuals can start right this moment to take charge of their plastic: all that is needed is a plastic bottle and a stick.
-In this way ecobricks empower not just going zero-waste, but transcending waste altogether.
+Ecobricking, inspired by our regenerative principles, is a low-tech, non-capital, manual technology.
+Our methods and best practices are intentionally design so that that no special skills, no machines, no factories, no finances, nor political permission are required to get going.
+In this way, individuals can start right this moment to take charge of their plastic: all that is needed is a plastic bottle and a stick!

 7. Ecobricks Transition to Circular, Regenerative Living